robmadole/jig-plugins/jshint/tests/expect.rst

     :from: 03
     :to: 04

-    Ran 1 plugin, nothing to report

 And one of the unit tests that passes from the JSHint project passes just fine in this plugin as well.

 .. expectation::
     :from: 04
     :to: 05

-    Ran 1 plugin, nothing to report

 One of the failing tests shows each error.